From the Blaenavon Industrial Landscape World Heritage inscription:

 Within the town on Blaenavon are two preserved facilities: The Blaenavon Ironworks and the Big Pit National Coal Museum.

 The Ironworks started a business in 1789 and is the world’s best preserved 18th-century ironworks.
 (The ironworks are seen in the photo at the top of the page.)
 The ironworks is also famous for being the first place where the Bessemer process was used to make steel.
 It was discovered by Sidney Gilchrist Thomas in Blaenavon and was the foundation for global steel production through the 1960’s.

 The Big Pit National Coal Museum is just a short trip up the road from the ironworks.
 It was a working coal mine through the 1980’s and is one of the most popular museums in the UK.
 In addition to the surface buildings you can also take a tour underground and it is one of the only places in the UK which does underground tours.

 However, the scope of the world heritage site goes beyond the industrial sites in the town of Blaenavon, it also includes many square miles of the surrounding countryside which was influenced by industrial development.
 This includes everything from iron and coal mines to centuries of medieval ore digs and ponds built during Roman times.

-This might be the only world heritage site which preserves a sizable tract of land precisely because of human impact upon it.
+This might be the only world heritage site that preserves a sizable tract of land precisely because of human impact upon it.